FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Alejandra is Fronterra's ESG & Impact value creation Manager.

-Before joining Fronterra, Alejandra worked as:
+Before joining Fronterra, she worked as a P

 Alejandra is Fronterra's ESG & Impact value creation Manager.